Tijuana: Crime

 Tijuana is the birthplace and base of the Tijuana Cartel.
-From 2007 through 2010, Tijuana experienced an unusually high level of violent crime related to gang violence, in part derived from the Mexican drug war and human trafficking.
+From 2007 through 2010, Tijuana experienced a high level of violent crime related to gang violence, in part derived from the Mexican drug war and human trafficking.
 Homicides peaked in 2010, when 844 people were killed, compared with 355 in 2004 and 349 in the first eight months of 2011.
 Reportedly, the wave of violence resulted from a turf war as the administration of President Felipe Calderón weakened the local Arellano Félix cartel; violence slowed when the larger Sinaloa cartel took control.

-During peak years of violent crime in the city, gun battles between rival cartels, and between cartels and the police, erupted in public.
+During the peak years of violent crime in the city, gun battles between rival cartels, and between cartels and the police, erupted in public.
 In April 2008, police found 1,500 shell casings on various streets after one battle left 13 suspected drug traffickers dead.
 In 2009 and depending on the source, Tijuana Municipality experienced either 556 or 1,118 murders, mostly as a result of the drug war.

 There were 492 murders in 2013, a 48% increase in the homicide rate between 2012 and 2013.
 This was the highest number of murders since 2010.
 By the end of 2017, the number of murders in Tijuana increased to 1,744, which was almost double those in 2016.

 In 2018, OECD data recorded 2,253 homicides in Tijuana, equivalent to 129.8 per 100,000 inhabitants.

-In May 2022, Statista data reported Tijuana as having the highest homicide rate in the world at 138 per 100,000 inhabitants.
+In May 2022, Statista data reported Tijuana as having the second highest homicide rate in the world at 138 per 100,000 inhabitants.